| |

 Everyone knows the French love cheese – for them, it is more than just food!
 While the country has an exceptionally high variety of cheeses (around 400 if you don’t count the sub-varieties), France is most widely associated with 2 kinds of cheese: Brie and Camembert.

-I have just returned from visiting Normandy for 2 weeks and I am excited to share all about Camembert!
+I spent 2 weeks visiting Normandy (on top of many previous trips), and I am excited to share all about Camembert!

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.